php-fig/fig-standards/proposed/http-middleware/middleware.md

 interface ClientMiddlewareInterface extends MiddlewareInterface {
     /**
-     * Handle a client request and return a response.
+     * Process a client request and return a response.
      *
      * Takes the incoming request and optionally modifies it before delegating
      * to the next frame to get a response.